Chub Feeney: President of the National League

 During his 17-year (1970–86) presidency, the National League continued its dominance of the All-Star Game, losing only in 1971, 1983 and 1986 and winning 14 times, although the American League prevailed in the World Series, 9–8, during this period.
+The NL also dominated the Junior Circuit in home attendance, outdrawing its rival league in each of Feeney's 17 years as chief executive, including the period of 1977–86, when the AL had two more member teams.
 Feeney rallied NL owners to resist adoption of the designated hitter and presided over a period of stability, as the league neither expanded nor moved a franchise during his term.
 (Ironically, the NL team that came closest to moving was Stoneham's Giants, which were nearly sold to a Toronto consortium in 1976.
 The owner who saved the Giants for San Francisco in 1976, Bob Lurie, nearly moved the team to St. Petersburg, Florida in 1992.)

 Just before his tenure as NL president ended, he made an appearance on Jeopardy! in the revived show's second season in 1986.

 As he passed his 65th birthday, Feeney was succeeded as NL president by A. Bartlett Giamatti.
 His baseball career concluded with a 15-month tour as president of the San Diego Padres (1987–88), which ended with his resignation the day after he gave the finger to fans carrying a "SCRUB CHUB" sign on Fan Appreciation Night in San Diego on September 24, 1988.

 Feeney died on January 10, 1994, of a heart attack in San Francisco at the age of 72.
 He is interred at Skylawn Memorial Park in San Mateo, California.
 Survivors included his daughter Katy (1949–2017), who was a longtime senior executive for both the National League and Major League Baseball.